rylew2/sharepoint-cra-starter/README.md

-# Marketing SharePoint Solution Starter Kit
+# SharePoint Create-React-App Solution Starter Kit

 This repository serves as a starting point for all React SharePoint interactive solutions.
 The goal is to establish consistency in solution UI design and team member skill sets.